HL7/PDDI-CDS/pages/_includes/intro.md

 * **TODO** Citations and linking

+* **TODO** Be sure to attribute the NLM R01 and Dan's AHRQ R21 and R01 as funding sources

 # <span style="color:silver"> 1.0.0 </span> Implementation Guide for PDDI CDS (DRAFT)

 <!-- TOC  the css styling for this is \pages\assets\css\project.css under 'markdown-toc'-->